elastisys/compliantkubernetes/docs/adr/index.md

 ## ADRs

-This log lists the architectural decisions for Compliant Kubernetes.
+This log lists the architectural decisions for Welkin.

 <!-- adrlog -- Regenerate the content by using "adr-log -i".
 You can install it via "npm install -g adr-log" -->